racampos/cpone/README.md

 # Implementation

-In regards to the implementation, we have divided the problem in three separate components:
+When it comes to the implementation, we have approached the problem by dividing it into three distinct components:

 1. zkOracle
 2. Proof generation